-CSBS is excited to announce the latest Emerging Investigators Lunch, scheduled for April 1.
-The topic of the first lunch in the spring series will be “Building your Research Program.”
-Attendees will hear from colleagues on how they identified and developed their core research agenda, prioritized projects to pursue, and balanced independence with collaboration.
+CSBS held the latest Emerging Investigators Lunch on Tuesday, April 1.
+The topic of the first lunch in the spring series was “Building your Research Program.”
+Attendees heard from colleagues on how they identified and developed their core research agenda, prioritized projects to pursue, and balanced independence with collaboration.

 The Emerging Investigators series is an opportunity to talk with CSBS Director Eva Pomerantz and other experienced social and behavioral science faculty about various topics relevant to emerging investigators.
 It also provides an opportunity to get to know other assistant professors in the social and behavioral sciences across campus.